trallard/25daysofserverless-day16/solution_post.md

 ![api updated](https://raw.githubusercontent.com/trallard/25daysofserverless-challenges/master/assets/api2.png)

-You can see the final Python Http Triggered function as well as the GitHub actions workflows in the [GitHub repository](https://github.com/trallard/25daysofserverless-challenges).

 Success!

+You can see the final Python Http Triggered function as well as the GitHub actions workflows in the [GitHub repository](https://github.com/trallard/25daysofserverless-challenges) shall you need more inspiration.

 <hr/>
 Want to submit your solution to this challenge?
 Build a solution locally and then [submit an issue](https://github.com/microsoft/25-days-of-serverless/issues/new?assignees=&labels=challenge-submission&template=challenge-solution-submission.md&title=%5BCHALLENGE+SUBMISSION%5D+).
 If your solution doesn't involve code you can record a short video and submit it as a link in the issue desccription.
 Make sure to tell us which challenge the solution is for.
 We're excited to see what you build!
 Do you have comments or questions?
 Add them to the comments area below.